Section 16 and 16.1 – Official languages of Canada

 Role of the legislature and government of New Brunswick

-(2) The role of the legislature and government of New Brunswick to preserve and promote the status, rights and privileges referred to subsection (1) is affirmed.
+(2) The role of the legislature and government of New Brunswick to preserve and promote the status, rights and privileges referred to section (1) is affirmed.

-Subsection 16(1) is repeated in virtually identical terms in paragraph 2(a) of the federal Official Languages Act (1988).
+Section 16(1) is repeated in virtually identical terms in section 2(a) of the federal Official Languages Act (1988).
 Section 2 of the Official Languages Act states the purpose of the Act as follows:

 - ensure respect to English and French as the official Languages of Canada and ensure equality of status and equal rights and privileges as to their use by federal institutions;